todayisnow/AWS/iam.md

 - **Separation of Duties**: Implement separation of duties by assigning different permissions to different IAM users, groups, or roles to reduce the risk of unauthorized access.

 ## Example Identity-based Policy
-Below is an example of an identity-based policy that allows read-only access to a specific Amazon S3 bucket:
+Below is an example of an identity-based policy that allows full access to a specific table in dynamodb:

 ```json
 {